elybaru/phase-3-sinatra-react-project/notes.md

 https://poetrydb.org/author/Bronte

-### Thursday 3/3/22
-- Login
-- API
-- Search Poems
+### Revisions/ Client app flow
+- Poems component: search for a poem by title or author
-- Search Poets
+- Poets component: A list of all the poets
-- Save to favorites
-- Create and delete poem
+    - When you click on a poet name, you get a list of all their poems
+    - When you click on a poem, you're taken to a new component